dmorrill10/dmorrill10.github.io/index.md

 `2017`
 **Computer Poker Research Group Website (<http://poker.cs.ualberta.ca/>)**

-- Home of the computer poker research group on the internet, including references to news articles, social media, and publications.
+- Home of the [University of Alberta's Computer Poker Research Group](http://poker.cs.ualberta.ca/) on the internet, including references to news articles, social media, and publications.
 It is a major departure from the appearance of its previous version and a large portion of its code was rewritten.

 `2017`
 **Play DeepStack Web Application**